How to Track the Candidate Journey

 function applicationMilestones(app: any) {

-const milestones = [];
+const milestones: any[] = [];

-if (app.applied_at) milestones.push({ type: 'APPLIED', at: app.applied_at });
+if (app.appliedAt) milestones.push({ type: 'APPLIED', at: app.appliedAt });

 if (Array.isArray(app.offers)) {